mrocklin/thesis/sympy.md

 ### Manipulation

-A computer algebra system collects and applies functions to manipulate these data structures.
-A common class of these functions is used to perform mathematical simplifications.
+A computer algebra system collects and applies functions to manipulate these tree data structures.
+A common class of these functions is used to perform mathematical simplifications returning mathematically equivalent but combinatorially simpler expression trees.
 In the example with $\log(3 e^{x + 2})$ we can expand the log and cancel the log/exp to form $x+2+\log(3)$.

 \begin{figure}[htbp]
 \centering